 Available to all students, faculty and staff at Syracuse University, the Visualizations component of TDM Studio does not require advanced coding skills and supports a point and click creation of data visualizations, enabling users to:

-Upon initial release, the range of publication dates covered is primarily from 1990 to present (earlier for some titles)
+Upon initial release, excepting the doctoral dissertations which date back much further - the range of news publication dates covered is primarily from 1990 to present (earlier for some titles)

 SU students, faculty, or staff wishing to use this visualizations option can register by: